 We won’t comment much on what percentage of your revenue should be catered to marketing expenses because that is very subjective to the industry in which you are operating.
 However, we will share on how to check if your marketing expense and revenue ratio is in good health.
 We will also be helping you determine what could be a healthy deal with an inbound marketing agency.

 How to budget for the expenses for your activity?

 Inbound marketing agencies work in different models to be flexible for the needs of their customers.
 We are going to share some payment models that are most popular among the fraternity.

 You will primarily hear back from an agency asking you to clarify if you prefer a retainer model, project-based model or a profit-sharing model.
 Each one comes with its highs and lows.

-A retainer model works best when you have well defined scope of work.
+A retainer model works best when you have a well-defined scope of work.
 If you have a consistent need for certain pieces to be delivered or maintained on a monthly basis, then you would receive value for money.
-Some of services that would fit into this bucket are –
+Some of the services that would fit into this bucket are –

 - Monthly lead generation through paid media campaigns like Adwords, Facebook ads, etc.

 - Periodic internal and external communication like newsletters, upsell reminders.